-What is a Compostela?
+What is a Compostela

-How to Achieve your Compostela today.
+How to achieve your Compostela.

-Declaring religious or spiritual reasons you receive the Latin Certificate, your name will be written in Latin.
-When declaring for historical or cultural reasons this one is written in Spanish.
+Declaring religious or spiritual reasons you receive the Latin Certificate, and your name will be written in Latin.
+When declaring for historical or cultural reasons this certificate is written in Spanish.
 Both are a testament that you have done the Camino de Santiago.